-Day 1: Transfer to Mgahinga Gorilla National Park
+Day 1: Kigali city to Mgahinga Gorilla National Park

 Day 2: Golden Monkey Trekking & Evening Batwa Cultural Tour

-After the Golden monkey trekking adventure, go back to your lodge for lunch.
+Trek back to the starting point after this adventure, join your guide and transfer to the lodge for lunch and relaxation.
 In evening visit the nearby communities, primarily the Batwa who are the original inhabitants of the Virunga forests.
 Learn about their history, traditional songs, culture, performances and so much more.
-Retire back to the lodge after this experience for dinner and overnight stay.
+Move back to the lodge after this experience for dinner and night stay.

-Day 3: Transfer to Bwindi Impenetrable National Park
+Day 3: Mgahinga gorilla N/P to Bwindi Impenetrable National Park.

-You will have breakfast and leave Mgahinga Gorilla National Park, heading to Bwindi Impenetrable national park via Lake Bunyonyi.
-You will take a 3 hour boat cruise on Lake Bunyonyi to visit the numerous 29 islands and communities that inhabit the lake.
+Breakfast and depart from Mgahinga Gorilla National Park, heading to Bwindi Impenetrable national park via Lake Bunyonyi.
+You will take a 3 hour boat trip along the historic Lake Bunyonyi and pay visit to 29 islands that are residents of this lake as well as ancient communities that surround the lake.
 Take lunch on a resort along the shores of Lake Bunyonyi and later drive to your lodge in Bwindi Impenetrable National Park.
 Dinner and overnight stay will be spent at the lodge.

-Early morning after breakfast and a briefing from the park officials, set off for the gorilla tracking.
+Have breakfast at 7:00am and a briefing at 7:30am from the park officials, set off for the gorilla tracking.
 This is a once life time experience and unforgettable adventure.
 The ranger guides will lead you into the impenetrable forest and start your search for the endangered Mountain Gorillas.
 You will move up and down the rugged terrain until you finally meet these harmonious creatures that will entertain you with performances for about 1 hour.

 The activity can take between 2-7 hours since the gorillas move up and down and their movements can’t be pre-determined.
 This is an awe some and exciting moment.
 En route there are lots of birds, reptiles, abundant flora and several species of the primates such as the monkeys, baboons and much more.

 You will eventually meet them, and maximize this moment while with them; take as many pictures, and ask as many questions as possible and acquaint yourself with their daily routine.
 Watch them feed, protect themselves and most importantly, observe their family bondage just like human beings.
-After 1 hour, retreat from the jungles and track back to the lodge for relaxation, and overnight stay.
+After 1 hour, retreat from the jungles and track back to the lodge to rest, and night stay.

-Day 5: Drive to Queen Elizabeth National Park
+Day 5: Bwindi to Queen Elizabeth National Park

 You will have breakfast and drive north to Queen Elizabeth National Park via the Ishasha sector.
-You will have a 3 hour game drive in Ishasha sector in search for the tree climbing lions and other mammal and bird species.
-Have a picnic lunch en-route to Queen Elizabeth national park and transfer to your lodge for dinner and overnight stay.
+You will have a 3 hour game drive in Ishasha sector in search for the tree climbing lions plus so many other birds and mammal species, such as elephants, antelopes including the elusive Topi, hippos, etc. Have a picnic lunch en-route to Queen Elizabeth national park and proceed to your pre-booked lodge for dinner and night stay.

-Day 7: Travel to Kibale Forest National Park
+Day 7: Drive to Kibale Forest National Park

-Day 8: Chimpanzee Trekking & Bigodi Swamp Walk
+Day 8: Kibale Forest N/Park: Chimpanzee Trek & Bigodi wetland Walk

 Day 9: Transfer to Hoima Town, Bunyonyo Cultural Trail